trogdoro/pebble_motivation_timer/README.md

   - or long-press any button

 ## Motivation
-For certian people, setting short timers for tasks can be a low-stress way of getting motivated.
+For certain people, setting short timers for tasks can be a low-stress way of getting motivated.
 You can start and stop timers without looking at the watch.
 It takes only one button press to start a timer, even when a timer is already running (it cancels the current one).

 ## Advanced timers